sarbjeetkumar/Racket-Project/README.md

 #### GNumber - G00305450
 #### The project is made for as a part of college work , Module  THEORY OF ALGORITHMS.

-#### CountDown number game where user can give program some random numbers and target number and program have to figure out final number by using (+-*/) operators .
+#### CountDown number game where user can give program some random numbers and target number and program have to figure out target number by using (+ - * / ) operators .

 #### Here is small example of it in action .
 In this instance, one number was selected from the large set, and the rest from the small set.